 - The smeared-looking black and white graphics that adorn the BBC studio set were made by dragging a Gothic door knocker across a photocopier during a scan cycle.

 - The Earlys’ home computer as seen in their living room is from the Commodore CBM-II range.
-The model shown in Ghostwatch resembles a CBM-610, the European version of a B-128.
+The model shown in GHOSTWATCH resembles a CBM-610, the European version of a B-128.
+The call-sheet lists "Dizzy" as the game to be played by Suzanne.

 - The rumour that the show’s makers had wanted to add a high-pitched tone which would agitate viewers’ pets during the broadcast is mostly true.
 Stephen Volk suggested it, but as soundtracks are ‘capped’ for transmission [meaning, limited in pitch, volume, etc], even if permission had been secured to go ahead with the idea, technically-speaking, it would not have been possible.